 The articles noted for each type will provide details to help you decide.
 If you have any questions please contact CoreBridge support.

 Summary Sync is the simplest to set up and maintain because it has far less 'moving parts'.
 The end result is a Journal Entry in your accounting application for each Reconciliation performed in CoreBridge.
 You should end up with approximately 20-25 journal entries per month for each location on your system.
+Each Reconciliation should ideally contain your CoreBridge financial activity for a single business day.

 This method provides your CoreBridge financial data in transaction format.
 You are basically recreating the entire A/R structure in your accounting application where all customers and transactions will be exported.
 You will end up with 100's or possibly 1000's of transactions per month depending on how many transactions are in CoreBridge.
 None of those records that sync should ever be touched, changed, modified, deleted, etc. in your accounting application.
 Making changes to records in your accounting application that have synced from CoreBridge (1) can cause your accounting application to have different values than CoreBridge and (2) can cause sync errors where all of your CoreBridge data doesn't get exported.